 Data I/O has purchase obligations for inventory and production costs as well as other obligations such as capital expenditures, service contracts, marketing, and development agreements.
 Arrangements are considered purchase obligations if a contract specifies all significant terms, including fixed or minimum quantities to be purchased, a pricing structure and approximate timing of the transaction.
 Most arrangements are cancelable without a significant penalty, and with short notice, typically less than 90 days.
-At March 31, 2011, the purchase and other obligations totaled \$1,429,000.
+At June 30, 2011, the purchase and other obligations totaled \$1,379,000.

 Data I/O also has commitments under non-cancelable operating leases.
-In February 2011, the company entered into an amended lease arrangement that reduced the amount of space leased in Redmond and extended the lease term through June 20, 2016.
+In February 2011, we entered into an amended lease arrangement that reduced the amount of space leased in Redmond and extended the lease term through June 20, 2016.
+In June 2011, we entered into a new two-year lease for our Shanghai office.
 These amended terms are included in the operating lease table below.

-Future annual lease payments at March 31, 2011:
+Future annual lease payments at June 30, 2011: